How To Feed A Loon

 • In the bowl of a stand mixer fitted with the paddle attachment, beat the butter with the remaining 1 cup of sugar on medium speed until light and fluffy, about 2 minutes, scraping down the sides once or twice.
 Mix in the whole egg and vanilla extract.

-¾ cup unsalted butter, 2 cups sugar, 1 whole egg, 1 tbsp vanilla extract
+¾ cup unsalted butter, 2 cups sugar, 1 whole egg, 1 tablespoon vanilla extract

 • Turn the mixer to medium-low and add the flour mixture in three additions, alternating with the buttermilk and beginning and ending with the flour, and beat until combined.
 Scrape down the sides and then beat for another 30 seconds.